kallaway/100-days-of-code/r1-html-log.md

 Didn't code at all today.
 I feel like I'm cheating for putting this entry.
 I just learned a little about the primite types on JavaScript and nothing else.
 I woke up early today and went to the gym then to work, I'm too tired to do more than that.
 Will maybe start fixing the Hero animation on my onlinecv tomorrow since it looks weird on mobile.

 **R1D84, March 14, 2019**
-* Modal shows when user presses button
+* Now a Modal form pops up when Add Testimonial button is pressed
 * Close Testimonial on click Post button
-* Modified code to close Testimonial Form
+* Modified code to close Testimonial Form with JS
+* Spent some time figuring out how to manipulate the DOM with Spring and JS